iwona-pekala/a11y-bug-fixes/html/button/how-to-break-buttons-accessibility.md

 ## No focus indicator

-## Button used to navigate between URLs
+## Button is used to navigate between URLs